iva2k/svelte-blank-20221125/README.md

 cap open android
 ```

-iOS platform is installed but not fully scripted in this repo, but can easily be added.
+iOS platform is installed but not fully scripted in this repo, custom sctipts can easily be added.
 See [CREATING](./CREATING.md)

 ## How This App Was Created